NxPKG/khulnasoft-docs/content/argo-smart-routing/analytics.md

 The dashboard displays two different views for performance data:

-* **Origin Response Time**: A histogram shows response time from your origin to the Cloudflare network.
+* **Origin Response Time**: A histogram shows response time from your origin to the Khulnasoft network.
 The blue bars show TTFB without Argo, while the orange bars show TTFB where Argo found a Smart Route.

-* **Geography**: A map shows the improvement in response time at each Cloudflare data center.
+* **Geography**: A map shows the improvement in response time at each Khulnasoft data center.